lewist13/OtakuBeats/README.md

 ## Overview
 ### Description
-AniMusic is an app that allows users to find and listen to anime songs based on the anime they search for.
+OtakuBeats is an app that allows users to find and listen to anime songs based on the anime they search for.
 Users can upload YouTube links of anime soundtracks, and the app will use the Kitsu API for anime searching and details, and YouTube API for embedded video playback.
 The app aims to create a central platform for anime music enthusiasts to discover, share, and enjoy their favorite anime songs.

 ### App Evaluation
 - **Category:** Entertainment / Music